Burnout and Resilience

 For concerns about discrimination in the workplace based on gender, sexual orientation, race, disability, etc., you are protected by the Equal Employment Opportunity law and can file formal legal complaints.

-Image credits: Carly Knudson, Jon Pruess, and Etai Bruhis.
+Image credits: Carly Knudson, Jon Pruess, Ellie Kinsela, Kyle Smith, and Etai Bruhis.

 Content created by Idaho Guide Liaison Carly Knudsen